Bayesian kernel machine regression-causal mediation analysis: Simulation Study

-Second, we conducted meditation analyses for the joint effect of the metal mixture using both causal mediation methods and traditional approaches.
-Specifically, we used causal mediation methods or the ``linear approach" in which we fit linear regression models for both the mediator and outcome and allowed for exposure-mediator interactions in the outcome model \citep{vanderweele2009,vanderweele2010,valeri2013}.
-For the ``traditional approach," we estimated the NDE and NIE without considering exposure-mediator interactions using the product method extended for multiple exposures \citep{baron1986}.
-Derivations of the closed form solutions to estimate causal mediation effects under the linear and traditional methods are included in Appendix \ref{s:causalmedformulas}.
-For these analyses, we considered the same change in exposures as with BKMR--CMA, a change in the metals from their $25^{th}$ to $75^{th}$ percentiles in the underlying data for the NDE, NIE, TE, and CDEs.
+Second, we conducted mediation analyses for the joint effect of the metal mixture using both causal mediation methods and traditional approaches.
+Specifically, we used causal mediation methods or the "linear approach" in which we fit linear regression models for both the mediator and outcome and allowed for exposure-mediator interactions in the outcome model.\citep{vanderweele2009,vanderweele2010,valeri2013} For the "traditional approach," we estimated the NDE and NIE without considering exposure-mediator interactions using the product method extended for multiple exposures.\citep{baron1986} Derivations of the closed form solutions to estimate causal mediation effects under the linear and traditional methods are includedin Appendix \ref{s:causalmedformulas}.
+For these analyses, we considered the same change in exposures as with BKMR-CMA and BKMR-CMA-VS, a change in the metals from their $25^{th}$ to $50^{th}$ percentiles in the underlying data for the NDE, NIE, TE, and CDEs.
 For the CDEs, we fixed the mediator to its $25^{th}$, $50^{th}$, and $75^{th}$ percentiles in the corresponding true underling dataset.